• Home

 Synopsis

-It’s 1994 and the tight-knit mining community of Grimley, Yorkshire, are fighting to keep their colliery open.
+It’s 1994 and the tight-knit mining community of Grimley, Yorkshire, is fighting to keep their colliery open.
 Meanwhile, revered band leader, Danny, battles to keep his dispirited band of brass-playing miners together with the dream of qualifying for the National Championships at London’s Albert Hall.
+As the uncertainty surrounding the pit’s future becomes overwhelming, loyalty is tested, pressure mounts, and the community begins to fracture.
+With their entire way of life at stake, can the band find a way to play on?
+In a similar spirit of community, the local theatre has been buzzing with productions like 'Calendar Girls' by the Tudor Players, showcasing the resilience of the people in times of adversity, much like the miners in Grimley.

 Production Details